 Super Cookies are not easily identified when added from a browsing session, and there is no easy removal process as well.
 Super Cookies permit third parties tracking, and advisable protection is through VPN or visiting only websites using HTTPS (SSL or TLS certification).

-User agents are a line of text that provides your browser and operating system information to the webserver.
+A final way in which websites can track you and your online activity is through user agents.
+They are a line of text that provides your browser and operating system information to the web server.
 Each browser features its own exclusive user agent, and they send these details to every website a user visits.